vtex-apps/recommendation-shelf/docs/README.md

 > :warning: :hammer:
 >
 > **WIP**: Hello!
-Thanks for checking this app, it's currently under development and research by the VTEX Personalization team,
+Thanks for checking this app, it's currently under development and research by the VTEX Search & Personalization team,
 > and during this phase this app should be only installed on selected accounts, **if you're not in contact with the**
 > **VTEX Personalization team, installing this app on your workspace will not do anything.**
 >